helloblock/helloblock-app/tutorials/wallet.md

 We're using [bitcoinjs-lib]() for this tutorial.
 The library is included on the this, so you can open Chrome console (Apple + Option + J) and follow on.

+We also recommend [JSON View]() which beautifies JSON data inside your browser.

-## Building Transactions - The Easy Way
+## Creating Transactions - The Easy Way

 One of the most difficult things to initially grasp is how to build transactions in Bitcoin.
 Luckily for us, bitcoinjs-lib provides a convenience methods to build transactions.
 You don't need to fully understand how Bitcoin transactions to get them working.